The OVO Hydro is gearing up for its biggest year yet, with Dua Lipa and Stormzy among the headliners.

-The OVO Hydro is gearing up for its biggest year yet, with a stellar lineup that includes Dua Lipa and Stormzy.
+The OVO Hydro is gearing up for its biggest year yet, with a stellar lineup of performances that includes Dua Lipa and Stormzy.

 Scotland’s home of live entertainment is looking forward to welcoming music fans back to the stage.